timescale/docs.timescale.com-content/api.md

 partitioning key.

->:WARNING: Running `create_hypertable` with data migration on a table with foreign key contraints to other tables might result in a deadlock if parallel transactions simulteniously try to insert data into the table and the referenced tables.
+>:WARNING: Running `create_hypertable` with data migration on a table with foreign key contraints to other tables might result in a deadlock if parallel transactions simultaneously try to insert data into the table and the referenced tables.
 This can result in aborting `create_hypertable`.
 The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables  before calling `create_hypertable` in the same transaction.